 Students will get access to the review vial LMS no later than five calendar days before the defence of the master’s thesis

-Students who do not submit by the defined deadline the final version of the master’s thesis and the supervisor’s report will not be allowed to defend their thesis.
-Students who are not allowed to defend their master’s thesis are removed from the list of students in the university and will not receive their diploma, in accordance with the local regulations of the NRU HSE.

 The defence of the master’s thesis will be held at the time established by the meeting of the State Examination Committee for the study programme MANAGEMENT AND ANALYTICS FOR BUSINESS.
-It is recommended that in addition to the members of the examination committee, the student’s supervisor, consultants and reviewer are present for the defence.
+It is recommended that in addition to the members of the examination committee, the student’s supervisor, consultants and reviewers are present for the defence.

-The rules and procedures for the defence of the master’s thesis are defined in the Rules for the final state attestation of graduates of the state university Higher School of Economics.
-The evaluation of the final state attestation may be deemed invalid by the chairperson of the State Examination Committee if the rules or procedures for the defence of the master’s thesis are violated.
+The rules and procedures for the defence of the master’s thesis are defined in the Regulations on Final State Certification of Students in Bachelor’s, Specialist and Master’s Programmes at National Research University Higher School of Economics.
+The evaluation of the final state certification may be deemed invalid by the chairperson of the State Examination Committee if the rules or procedures for the defence of the master’s thesis are violated.

 The defence of the master’s thesis will be held in English.
 For the defence, the evaluation commission should be formed in a way where the members of the commission understand English to a sufficient degree to evaluate the academic quality of the presentation.